-The couple and the dog walked the trail until they arrived at the gated dog park.
+The couple and the dog walked along the trail until the pack arrived at the gated dog park.
 The park was empty, so Trevor unleashed him.
 Reaching into his pocket, he threw a mangled ball, and the two played fetch.
 Jenn realized that this was a routine the two had established.
-She also understood that Trevor really loved this dog.
+She also understood that Trevor truly loved this dog.

 “Why didn’t you adopt Ranger?” she asked.